rickycorte/ing-sw-2020-attorre-burduja-cortelazzo/deliverables/protocol.md

 ClientIDs are highly variable positive integers that depend at what time the client first joined the game, in the next sections we put example ids and data.
 ServerID is a negative number that is always static, is this schemas its presented as a string instead of a static number.

+All the next schemas don't show broadcast interactions, we display only meaningful communications to keep everything clean ad simple.

 ## Join